Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 2. Select Acknowledge.

-The event gets the Acknowledge status, and the first element is displayed in the event processing interface.
-After processing each element, the next element will be displayed.
-The last element will always be the button.
-There are seven different types of elements available:
+The event gets the Acknowledged status, and the first element is displayed in the event handling interface.
+After you handle each element, the next element is displayed.
+The last element is always the button.

 1. Button.